rohan-g0re/Leetcode/Neetcode/2_Pointers/2_two_sum_II.md

 --->>>>

 1. Intialize 2 pointers - start and end
-2. if curr_sum < target --> we need to "Bring in a bigger num to increase the sum" --> that why l++
+2. if curr_sum < target --> we need to "Bring in a bigger num to increase the sum" --> thats why l++
-3. if curr_sum > target --> we need to "Bring in a smaller number to reduce the sum" --> that why r--
+3. if curr_sum > target --> we need to "Bring in a smaller number to reduce the sum" --> thats why r--

 ```cpp